-Stage 1 - Informal Complaints
+14. Stage 1 - Informal Complaints

-It is hoped that most concerns can be expressed and resolved on an informal basis.

-Concerns should be raised with either the class teacher, phase leader or headteacher.
+- 14.1 It is hoped that most concerns can be expressed and resolved on an informal basis. - 14.2 Concerns should be raised with either the class teacher, phase leader, appropriate member of staff or Headteacher.
 Complainants should not approach individual governors to raise concerns or complaints.
-They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.

-At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal written response within 5 school days of the date of receipt of the complaint.

-If the issue remains unresolved, the next step is to make a formal complaint.
+They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure. - 14.3 At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal written response within 5 school days of the date of receipt of the complaint. - 14.4 If the issue remains unresolved, the next step is to make a formal complaint.

-Stage 2 - Formal
+15. Stage 2 - Formal

-Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
-This may be done in person or in writing (preferably on the Complaint Form).

-The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.
+- 15.1 Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office.
+This may be done in person or in writing (preferably on the Complaint Form). - 15.2 The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days. - 15.3 Within this response, the Headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.

-Note: The headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
-Anyone undertaking an investigation will be experienced or have received the appropriate training.
+Note: The Headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the headteacher (or investigator) will:

-- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish; - keep a written record of any meetings/interviews in relation to their investigation.
-All correspondence, statements and records relating to the complaint are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them.

-At the conclusion of their investigation, the headteacher will provide a formal written response within 20 school days of the date of receipt of the complaint.

-If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.

-The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions our schools will take to resolve the complaint.

-The headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.

-If the complaint is about the headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.

-Complaints about the headteacher or member of the governing body must be made to the School Governance Professional (for the headteacher), via the school office and Trust Governance Professional (for the governing body), via the Trust.
+- 15.4 During the investigation, the Headteacher (or investigator) will: - if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish; - keep a written record of any meetings/interviews in relation to their investigation.
+All correspondence, statements and records relating to the complaint are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them. - 15.5 At the conclusion of their investigation, the Headteacher will provide a formal written response within 20 school days of the date of receipt of the complaint. - 15.6 If the Headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date. - 15.7 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
+Where appropriate, it will include details of actions our schools will take to resolve the complaint. - 15.8 The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2. - 15.9 If the complaint is about the Headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2. - 15.10 Complaints about the Headteacher or member of the governing body must be made to the School Governance Professional (for the Headteacher), via the school office and Trust Governance Professional (for the governing body), via the Trust.

-If the complaint is:
+15.11 If the complaint is: